Kaylan Williams

-Kaylan Rose Bradford Williams (born 27 July 1998) is an American soccer player who plays as a striker for Dynamo Moscow.
+Kaylan Rose Bradford Williams (born July 27, 1998) is an American soccer player who plays as a striker for Dynamo Moscow.

 Early life

-Williams grew up in Marion, United States.
+Williams grew up in Marion, Indiana, United States.

 Career

 Williams played for Russian side WVC Dynamo Moscow, where she was regarded as one of the club's most important players.

 Style of play

 Williams mainly operates as a striker and was described as "at Dinamo, she has been playing primarily as a number nine in attack, after playing as a right-sided center back in pre-season".

 Personal life

 Williams has aspired to become a surgeon.